Lacwik/Python_pathfindingAlgorithmsWithMazeGenerator/README.md

 # Python_pathfindingAlgorithmsWithMazeGenerator
+© Maciej Łacwik 2018 <br />
-comparision of A* vs Dijkstra vs Bellman-Ford pathfinding algorithms <br />
+Comparision of A* vs Dijkstra vs Bellman-Ford pathfinding algorithms <br />
+If you need to change something for your own purpose, all parameters are located in `configuration.py`

 ========== CONTROLS ========== <br />
 SPACE -> pause <br />